PostgreSQL ALTER TABLE: Add & Rename Column

 ALTER TABLE Book RENAME TO Books;

-Now let's see how these actions can be performed using pgAdmin.
+So far the actions have been run from the SQL shell.
+Now let us see how these same actions can be performed visually using pgAdmin.

 Step 1) Login to your pgAdmin account.